 On April 29, 2015, the Board of Directors of School Specialty, Inc. approved a change in the Company's fiscal year end from the last Saturday in April to the last Saturday in December.
-This change became effective on December 26, 2015.
-As a result of this change, this MD&A compares the financial results for the thirty-five weeks ended December 26, 2015 ("short year 2015") to the unaudited financial results for the thirty-five weeks ended December 27, 2014 ("thirty-five week period 2014").
+This change became effective on December 26, 2015, resulting in a transition period covering a thirty-five week period ended December 26, 2015 ("short year 2015").
+As a result of this change, this MD&A compares the financial results for the fifty-three week year ended December 31, 2016 ("fiscal 2016") to the unaudited fifty-two week period ended December 26, 2015, as well as comparing the financial results for short year 2015 to the comparable thirty-five week period ended December 27, 2014.
 See Note 2 of the consolidated financial statements.